 The sixth analysis is regarding the pronunciation of the alveolar fricative consonants /s/ and /z/.
 Many mistakes happened in pronouncing these sounds regardless their position in the word.
 As the table shows, the students do not find any problems in pronouncing /s/ regardless its place in the word.
 Problems then arouse since for Indonesian, they perceived the /z/ sound as the same sound which is /s/.
 One interesting finding in this study was there were two students from outside North Sulawesi's area, from west part of Indonesia who could not pronounce z as /zi/ sound at all.
 Instead, both students (which came from the same area/place of origin) z as /dʒ/sound and the result of their pronunciation is obvious.
-When they pronounced the words with letter z like zone, zinc, freezer, their pronunciation would be obvious: /dʒəon/ /dʒɪŋk/ fridʒər/ and these were so wrongly pronounced.
+When they pronounced the words with letter z like zone, zinc, freezer, their pronunciation would be obvious: /dʒəon/ /dʒıŋk/ fridʒər/ and these were so wrongly pronounced.
 It should be noted that this research doesn't touch the differences in pronunciation of the '-s', whether it appears in plurals, possessives, or contractions.

-The other interpretation is regarding the consonantal sounds f// and f/3/.
-Of 25 f// and 22 f// sounds the students make mistakes in pronouncing all words.
+The other interpretation is regarding the consonantal sounds $/\int$ and /3.
+Of 25 $/\int$ and 22 /3 sounds the students make mistakes in pronouncing all words.
 Again, this is due to the differences in the sound systems.
-There is a noticeable difference in f// and f/3/ sounds between English and Bahasa Indonesia and the result is obvious, in their effort to produce unfamiliar sound which is not an Indonesian original, the easiest way is that to do some kind of combination or replacing the voiceless f// and the voiced f// consonants into both voiceless consonants f/s/ or f/s/ and f/j/ sounds.
-By doing this, the students some noticeable mistakes: firstly, the voiceless consonant f// sound which is usually spelt with the letters f// will become f// or spelt with letter f// only when it appears in the final position, like in the words: bash, brush, clash, and when it appears in initial or middle position, it will be pronounced simply as f// or f/sj// sounds.
-Secondly as for voiced consonant f/s/, they just read it as what it is when there is a letter f// in a word.
-So words like: Asian, recursion, television and all words containing f/// will just go smooth as voiceless consonant f/s/ sound.
-In other case where the letter f///> f// is in the word and should be pronounced as f/3/, they are just randomly replace it with simple f/// sound for the word such as beige, garage, espionage, and mirage.
+There is a noticeable difference in $/\int$ and /3 sounds between English and Bahasa Indonesia and the result is obvious, in their effort to produce unfamiliar sound which is not an Indonesian original, the easiest way is that to do some kind of combination or replacing the voiceless $/\int$ and the voiced /3 consonants into both voiceless consonants /s/ or /sj/ and /j sounds.
+By doing this, the students some noticeable mistakes: firstly, the voiceless consonant $/\int$ sound which is usually spelt with the letters sh will become s or spelt with letter s only when it appears in the final position, like in the words: bash, brush, clash, and when it appears in initial or middle position, it will be pronounced simply as /s/ or /sj/ sounds.
+In other case where the letter g is in the word and should be pronounced as /3/, they are just randomly replace it with simple /j sound for the word such as beige, garage, espionage, and mirage.

 Actually, the spelling of the /3/ sounds are still in controversy for English speakers since some of them will also replace the /3/ with /d3/ sound like for the word massage and garage.
 Well, this is true to the fact that the voiced consonant /3/ sound is not of English origin but rather a borrowing from French.
-In one part, yes, it is acceptable since in older French borrowings that made their way into English the sound /3/ is replaced with /3/ sound.
-Since this research rely on the textbook and dictionary as the main source of references and both references use the /3/ sound, so the spelling of words which are not in harmony with the sound /3/ are counted as mispronounced.
+In one part, yes, it is acceptable since in older French borrowings that made their way into English the sound /3/ is replaced with /d3/sound.
+Since this research rely on the textbook and dictionary as the main source of references and both references use the /d3/ sound, so the spelling of words which are not in harmony with the sound /d3/ are counted as mispronounced.